-History and (ideally) video documentation of the attacks are important tools toward diagnosing PD.
+A detailed patient history and (ideally) video documentation of the attacks are important tools toward diagnosing paroxysmal dyskinesias.
 The work-up for diagnosing paroxysmal dyskinesias may also include an electroencephalogram (a test to measure brain waves), brain imaging (such as MRI or CT scan), blood chemistries, and calcium tests.

-The paroxysmal dyskinesias are currently classified into four types:
+The paroxysmal dyskinesias are currently classified into three types:

 Paroxysmal Kinesigenic Dyskinesia (PKD) may be inherited, meaning that it is passed genetically from a parent or ancestor.
 Inherited PKD is an autosomal dominant disorder.
 (The term "autosomal dominant" indicates that only one parent need have the PKD gene in order for a child to inherit the disorder.)
 The age of onset in inherited cases of PKD is from five to fifteen years.
 PKD may also occur sporadically, meaning that symptoms manifest without a family history.
 The age of onset in sporadic cases is variable.
 In both cases the attacks, which may occur up to 100 times per day, are often precipitated by a startle, a sudden movement, a particular movement, or other factors.
 The attacks are usually short, lasting seconds or minutes.
 The symptoms may be preceded by an unusual sensation in the limbs and may be limited to one side of the body or a single limb.
 Most people with PKD have dystonia, and some have a combination of chorea and dystonia or ballism.